Human Attention During Localization of Memory Bugs in C Programs: Introduction

-Three types of memory bug dominate.
 Cotroneo~\emph{et al.}~\cite{cotroneo2016bugs} point out that ``use of uninitialized data, buffer overflows, and memory leaks are preponderant'' as causes of bug behavior related to memory.
 Part of what makes these difficult to find is that they can lead to intermittent problems or challenges with vague non-functional requirements like responsiveness.
 For example it may be possible to use uninitialized data for a long time before it causes a problem, even if it is not strictly legal.
 Memory leaks may manifest as slow degradation in user experience rather than a diagnosable error message.
 Better understanding how people find these types of bugs could help address the lion's share of challenges in localizing C memory bugs.

 In this paper, we conduct an experiment in which programmers read C code and find memory bugs.
 We extracted eight bug reports from three large, popular C programs.
 Each bug is related to the three dominant memory bug types described in the previous paragraph or was a common bug type in the open-source C repositories.
-We recruited 11 programmers; in the study each programmer worked for 1.5 to 2 hours to find as many of the six presented bugs as possible.
-During the study we used eye tracking hardware to observe each programmer's visual attention, while also tracking other interactions.
+We recruited 21 programmers; in the study each programmer worked for 1.5 to 2 hours to find as many of the eight presented bugs as possible.
+During the study we used eye-tracking hardware to observe each programmer's visual attention, while also tracking other interactions.
 We measured programmer performance such as success rate in finding bugs and time required.
 We also used a minimally-invasive attentional state survey for a self-assessment of attentiveness.
-Taken together these data form a view of visual attention during the bug localization tasks in C programs.
+Together, these data characterize visual attention during localization of bugs in C programs.

 We found that: 1) people spend 75\% of their fixations on just 25\% of the functions they fixate on; 2) even unsuccessful participants fixate on the correct buggy line, but fail to recognize it; 3) successful bug locators have higher regression rates and average shorter distances between fixations; 4) successful bug locators revisit and/or spend more time on the buggy line, while unsuccessful participants do not return and/or spend less time on it.